niki-amini-naieni/CountGDPlusPlus/README.md

 ### 3. Install CUDA Toolkit:

 NOTE: In order to install detectron2 in step 4, you need to install the CUDA Toolkit.
-Refer to: https://developer.nvidia.com/cuda-downloads
+Refer to: https://developer.nvidia.com/cuda-downloads.
+If multiple CUDA versions are installed, make sure you are using the right one.
+[This repository](https://github.com/phohenecker/switch-cuda) is quite useful for switching between CUDA versions.

 ### 4. Set Up Anaconda Environment: